cloudfoundry/cli/README.md

 The app (in ```src/cf/app/app.go```) declares the list of available commands.
 Help and flags are defined there.
 It will instantiate a command, and run it using the runner (in ```src/cf/commands/runner.go```).

 A command has requirements, and a run function.
-Requirements are use as filters before running the command.
+Requirements are used as filters before running the command.
 If any of them fails, the command will not run (see ```src/cf/requirements``` for examples of requirements).

 When the command is run, it communicates with api using repositories (they are in ```src/cf/api```).